-Therefore, it is clear that gains obtained by non-resident entities in Mozambique derived from direct or indirect transfer (whether or not for consideration) of oil rights in Mozambique, including gains obtained through the sale of interests, share or equity in entities holding oil rights are regarded as gains derived from real estate located in Mozambican territory and are subsequently subject to IRPS or IRPC.
+Therefore, it is clear that gains obtained by non-resident entities in Mozambique derived from direct or indirect transfer (whether or not for consideration) of oil rights in Mozambique, including gains obtained through the sale of interests, share or equity in entities holding oil rights are regarded as gains derived from real estate located in Mozambican territory and are subsequently subject to income tax.

-Furthermore, the territorial rule is expanded to consider Mozambican source income deriving from the direct or indirect transfer (whether or not for consideration) of shares of entities between two non-resident entities that hold oil rights in Mozambique, regardless of where the sale occurs.
+Furthermore, the territorial rule also covers as income from Mozambican source the income deriving from the direct or indirect transfer (whether or not for consideration) of shares of entities between two non-resident entities that hold oil rights in Mozambique, regardless of where the sale occurs.
 To ensure this rule's enforceability, the law provides that the purchaser and the company which holds the oil rights are jointly and severally liable.

-Gains obtained by non-resident entities in Mozambique are subject to tax as capital gains at the general tax rate of 32%, according to the general rules foreseen in the relevant Codes (a similar regime applies to mining operations).
+Gains obtained by resident and non-resident entities in Mozambique are subject to tax at the general tax rate of 32%.
+A similar regime applies to mining operations.